The Hypothyroidism Nutrition Plan

 Leaky gut is when the gap junctions between the cells in our intestinal wall become too wide and end up letting large, undigested food molecules through.
 The immune system tags these molecules as foreign invaders and creates antibodies to “fight them off”.
 This immune response contributes to chronic inflammation and autoimmunity.
 Contributors to leaky gut include food sensitivities, dysbiosis and exposure to toxins.

 In addition, those with leaky gut likely also have damaged villi.
 Villi are tiny hair-like structures on our intestinal lining that capture nutrients and absorb them into the blood stream.
 When they become damaged, they also lose this ability and contribute to malnutrition.

 Chronic stress, if not managed properly, has the potential to disrupt almost every process in the body.
 This is very much the case with thyroid hormone conversion.
 There is evidence suggesting that cortisol (our stress hormone) may inhibit 5’-deiodinase which plays a primary role in converting thyroid hormone T4 to active T3.

-Not only does adrenal stress interfere with T4-T3 conversion, but it has also been shown to generally interfere with the hypothalamic-pituitary axis which is the regulatory pathway that monitors the thyroid.
+Not only does chronic stress interfere with T4-T3 conversion, but it has also been shown to generally interfere with the hypothalamic-pituitary axis (HPA axis) which is the regulatory pathway that monitors the thyroid.